daring-fox-2019/mini-wp/README.md

         - no token assigned
         - not allowed to access
         - not recognized input data
+      - ERROR `400` is also Validation Error caused by entering *empty title*
     - status: `401`:
       ```json
       {
-        "message": "unauthorized to access",
+        "message": "unauthorized to access"
       }
       ```
     - status: `404`:
       ```json
         {
-          "message": "data not found",
+          "message": "data not found"
         }
       ```